use-ink/ink/ARCHITECTURE.md

 <img src="./.images/inkternals.png" alt="ink!ternals" width="800" />

-The above diagram shows the main components of ink! and how they interact.
+The above diagram shows the main components of the ink! language and how they interact.
 This pipeline is run once you execute `cargo build` on an ink! smart contract.

-The central delegating crate is `ink_lang`.
+The central delegating crate for the ink! eDSL is `ink_lang`.

 In the `crates/lang/` folder you'll find three separate crates on which `ink_lang` relies heavily: